SteeltoeOSS/Documentation/labs/spring-one/exercise1.md

 ## Run the application

 With the packages implemented in host builder, distributed tracing activated, and a sample log message being written to console, we are ready to see everything in action.
-Start the application by clicking the `Debug > Start Debugging` top menu item.
+Run the application.

 # [Visual Studio](#tab/visual-studio)

+Clicking the `Debug > Start Debugging` top menu item.
+Once started your default browser should open and automatically load the weather forecast endpoint.

 ![vs-run-application]

 # [.NET CLI](#tab/dotnet-cli)

+Executing the below command will start the application.
+You will see a log message written telling how to navigate to the application.
+It should be [http://localhost:5000/weatherforecast](http://localhost:5000/weatherforecast).

 ```powershell
 dotnet run